marknp/advent-of-code-2021-in-kotlin/README.md

 In this repository, Marion is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-Disclaimer: this is my very first excercises in kotlin, I try to go towards idiomatic kotlin, but mainly I try to get familiar with the language, so I am ware that things are not perfect at all
+Disclaimer: these are my very first exercises in kotlin, I try to go towards idiomatic kotlin, but mainly I try to get familiar with the language, so I am ware that things are not perfect at all.
+I'm happy for feedback and discussions!

+---

 If you are stuck with Kotlin-specific questions or anything related to this template, check out the following resources: